rgilks/comprehendo/README.md

 - **Text Highlighting**: See the relevant portion of text highlighted after answering
 - **Responsive Design**: Optimized for both desktop and mobile devices
 - **Modern UI**: Clean, intuitive interface with smooth animations and visual feedback
+- **Cost-Control System**: Intelligent rate limiting and caching to manage API costs
+- **Smooth Loading Experience**: Enhanced loading indicators and transitions

 ## How It Works

 1. **Select your settings**: Choose your CEFR level (A1-C2) and preferred reading language
 2. **Generate a passage**: The application creates a reading passage tailored to your proficiency level
 3. **Test your comprehension**: Answer the multiple-choice question and receive instant feedback with explanations
+4. **Review explanations**: After answering, see why each option was correct or incorrect
+5. **Try again or generate new**: Practice with the same content or generate a new passage

+## API Cost Management

+Comprehend implements several strategies to manage OpenAI API costs:

+- **Rate Limiting**: Users are limited to 20 requests per hour to prevent excessive API usage
+- **Response Caching**: Successful API responses are cached for 24 hours to reduce duplicate calls
+- **Intelligent Seed System**: Random seeds create variety in cached responses to avoid repetitive content
+- **Graceful Error Handling**: User-friendly messages when rate limits are reached

 ## CEFR Levels Explained